A full spectrum of light.

 Turf in shade or at night does not get enough blue light.
 So if you’re using turf light rigs and your light spectrum has no blue in it.
 Sorry but you’re not getting your bang for your (or your bosses) buck!

-Red light
+Red light.

-In the turfgrass environment this helps with seed germination and top growth.
+In the turfgrass environment this helps with sports turf seed germination and top growth.
 In an open sportsground situation with no issues with shade, turf gets plenty of red and blue light.
 However, In a shade situation like in a stadium or under trees turf tends to stretch out and etoliate.
 Consequently, turf loses the colour in its leaves.

 Narrow band spectrum LED grow lights for growing have a purple or pink colour and emit a narrow band of light.
 They are not full spectrum lights and are not supposed to be used as such.